harmenhoek/afmstepdetection/README.md

 ## Getting Started
 Download the `dist/*.exe` file.
 In the same folder add the `data\*.spm` data file and run the program.

+When the program is running:
+1. Check the settings (see Settings below).
+2. Press `RUN`.
+3. Select 3 points on the edge of the step.
+After selecting 3 a circle will be fitted.
+Ad more points to refine the circle fit, or press `ENTER` to continue.
+4. The program will produce 2 figures.
+Figure 1 (named Figure 2) will visually show the steps and the fitting region.
+Figure 2 (named Figure 3) will show the step crosssections, where each step is normalized by setting the lower fit at 0.
+5. The program will create a `.csv` and `.json` file will all the extracted data and settings in the same folder as the program.
+Please note that it does overwrite any previously saved `.csv` files if the name is not unique.

 ### Settings
 | Setting        | Description
 | --------------- |:-------------|